adyemsbillions/fredometer-v2/README.md

 Set Up Google Gemini API Key:

 Obtain your API key from Google AI Studio.

-Add it to chatbot.php:$api_key = "your-api-key";
+Add it to chatbot.php:

+$api_key = "your-api-key";

 For security, consider using environment variables (e.g., getenv('GEMINI_API_KEY')) in production.

 Start the Server:

 Place the project files in XAMPP’s htdocs directory (e.g., htdocs/fredometer-chatbot).

 Start Apache and MySQL in XAMPP.

 Open index.html in your browser (e.g., http://localhost/fredometer-chatbot/index.html).

 🔥 Usage

 Open the chatbot UI in your browser.

 Type a query related to the database (e.g., “Fufore”, “Health”, “Final score in Fufore Health”, “NG002”).

 Click Send or press Enter.

 The chatbot queries the fredometer database, fetches relevant data from baselinedata, pindata, and severitydata, and responds via the Gemini API.

 For duplicate values (e.g., “Fufore” in multiple tables), the response notes their presence and clarifies table contexts (demographics, interventions, severity).

 Unrelated queries receive a friendly fallback suggesting relevant questions.

 Example Queries:

 “Fufore”: Returns data from all tables, noting “Fufore” appears in baselinedata (demographics), pindata (interventions), and severitydata (severity).

 “Health”: Returns pindata and severitydata results, noting “Health” as a sector in both.

 “Final score in Fufore Health”: Returns the Final score from severitydata.

 🐞 Debugging

 If you encounter “Error talking to AI”:

-Check error.log in the project directory for MySQL or API errors:[2025-05-03 19:53:45] DB connection failed: Access denied for user 'root'@'localhost'
+Check error.log in the project directory for MySQL or API errors:

+[2025-05-03 19:53:45] DB connection failed: Access denied for user 'root'@'localhost'

+Verify Database:

-Verify Database:SELECT _ FROM baselinedata WHERE LGA = 'Fufore';
+SELECT _ FROM baselinedata WHERE LGA = 'Fufore';
 SELECT _ FROM pindata WHERE Sector = 'Health';
 SELECT \* FROM severitydata WHERE LGA = 'Fufore';

 Test API Key with Postman:

 URL: POST https://generativelanguage.googleapis.com/v1beta/models/gemini-1.5-flash:generateContent?key=your_api_key

 Body: {"contents":[{"role":"user","parts":[{"text":"Test"}]}]}

 Inspect Network (F12 > Network) for POST request errors to chatbot.php.

+Optimize MySQL:

-Optimize MySQL:SET GLOBAL max_connections = 500;
+SET GLOBAL max_connections = 500;
 SET GLOBAL table_definition_cache = 2000;

 📈 Performance Optimization

 Add indexes to improve query performance:

 CREATE INDEX idx_state ON baselinedata(State);
 CREATE INDEX idx_lga ON baselinedata(LGA);
 CREATE INDEX idx_state_pcode ON baselinedata(State_Pcode);